joakimremler/YRGO_docker/README.md

 ## 4. Build a image with a Dockerfile

 That is why we need Dockerfiles.
-A Dockerfile is a instruction file to Docker creates a new image from with all of our new settings and this is when it becomse really interesting.
+A Dockerfile is a instruction file that Docker uses to create a image with all of our new settings that we have added inside the Dockerfile and this is when it becomse really interesting.

-So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom node server [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact).
-But relax we should go thru this slowly.
+So your new task should be to [build](https://docs.docker.com/engine/reference/commandline/build/) your own custom [image](https://docs.docker.com/engine/reference/commandline/image/) with a [Dockerfile](https://docs.docker.com/engine/reference/builder/#understand-how-arg-and-from-interact).

+Create a file with nano called `Dockerfile`.

+    $  nano Dockerfile

+Add this content to the file:

+      FROM ubuntu 16.04
+      #Specify user
+      USER root
+      #Specify working dir
+      WORKDIR /app/script
+      #Copy file from server into container
+      COPY ./hello.sh //app/script/hello.sh
+      #Run this script when container starts
+      CMD bash ./hello.sh

+Create the bash script in the same directiv as the Dockerfile.

+    $ nano ./hello.sh

+Add inside `hello.sh`:

+    #!/bin/bash
+    x=1
+    while [ 1 ]
+    do
+      echo "Welcome to your caontainer $x times" x=$(( $x + 1 ))
+      sleep 2
+    done

 First create a file called `Dockerfile`, you can use ´nano´.
 In this file we need some instructions that tells the Dockerfile what type of base image it will use and that is the `From` instruction.